Recent Smith alumnae are making an impact in their communties and the world.

 Sharmeen Obaid-Chinoy, a native of Pakistan, began her career in documentary filmmaking after reporting on Afghan refugee children in Pakistan.
 The film, Terror’s Children, won her the Overseas Press Club Award, the American Women in Radio and Television Award, and the South Asian Journalist Association Award.

 In less than a decade, Obaid-Chinoy has produced and worked more than a dozen award-winning films for major networks in the United States and Britain.
 Her films include Children of the Taliban, The Lost Generation and Afghanistan Unveiled.
 “By bringing the voices of the ordinary people faced with extraordinary challenges to television screens around the world,” she says, “I hope to effect change in one community at a time.”
 In 2012 her film Saving Face, co-directed with Daniel Junge, won the Oscar for Best Documentary (short subject).
+She won a second Oscar for her 2015 film A Girl in the River: The Price of Forgiveness, a documentary about honor killings in Pakistan.

 Born in Karachi, Obaid-Chinoy was the first woman in her family to receive a Western education.
 She graduated from Smith with a degree in economics and government and completed master’s degrees in international policy studies and communication at Stanford University.
 In 2010 she was selected as a TED2010 fellow, a program designed to bring together the next generation of innovators, for her work as a filmmaker and her efforts in founding The Citizens Archive of Pakistan, to preserve the culture and history of her native country.